ianrasmussen05/programming-languages-2021/assignment-1.md

 - Download the [specification `arithmetic-specification.hs`](src/Assignment1/arithmetic-specification.hs).
 The aim is to fill in definitions for all functions.
 - Do not use functions converting between Haskell-numbers VM-numbers to implement VM-arithmetic.
 Only use them for normalisation-by-evaluation (see below) and testing.
-- Start from the file [`arithmetic.hs`](src/Assignment/arithmetic-template.hs).
-You should be able to run it with `runhaskell arithmetic-template.hs`.
+- Start from the template file [`arithmetic.hs`](src/Assignment/arithmetic.hs).
+You should be able to run it with `runhaskell arithmetic.hs`.

 ### Summary of Task